sam-timmins/smarticus-quizzes/README.md

 In relation to responsive design, in my initial planning stages, I thought that a final responsive screen size of min-width 992px would be sufficient, however, the layout did not suit extra-large screens of greater than or equal to 1200px so I added an extra media query to the design, this was a very little extra work for a big gain for larger screen users.

-Another user goal, was that the game had to be easily navigated around.
+Another user goal was that the game had to be easily navigated around.
 This has easily been accomplished.
 The inclusion of the hamburger menu within the question screen and simple, clean and distinct buttons throughout the game allow the user to navigate and transition smoothly with no confusion as to where they could end up.

 Occasionally, using the API to generate questions, a long answer was generated.
 This caused the option boxes to have the text spill over and on some occasions lose the text outside of the 100vh that I had wanted to keep to hit the single page format goal.
 A change of stying of the options container's heights to auto solved this issue, along with the use of display flex and justify-content, space-evenly on their parent.